The Poultry Industry Council is hosting a webinar on the topic of raising backyard chickens on March 29, 2025. Click here to learn more and register.

 - Dehydration.

-- Thickened, discoloured milk.
+- Thickened, discoloured milk (dairy)

-- Decreased milk production
+- Decreased milk production (dairy)

-Spread of HPAI
+Spread

-Limiting the Spread of HPAI
+Limiting the Spread

 Animal to Animal

-- Closely follow biosecurity protocols.
+- Closely follow biosecurity practices

-- Monitor herd for signs of illness.
+- Monitor livestock and poultry for signs of illness

-- Restrict animal movement unless necessary.
+- Restrict animal movement unless necessary

-- Isolate and monitor sick animals immediately.
+- Isolate and monitor sick animals immediately

-- Disinfect boots and equipment.
+- Disinfect boots and equipment

 Animal to People

-- Wear proper equipment when handling sick animals.
+- Wear proper equipment when handling sick animals

-- Follow proper biosecurity and disinfection protocols.
+- Follow proper biosecurity and disinfection protocols

-- Change clothing before moving between farms.
+- Change clothing before moving between farms

-- Limit contact with other livestock and poultry premises.
+- Limit contact with other livestock and poultry premises

-- Restrict human movement on farm and those from off-farm.
+- Restrict human movement on farm and those from off-farm

 Water, Feed, and Air

-- Restrict unnecessary equipment and vehicles on farm.
+- Restrict unnecessary equipment and vehicles on farm

-- Changing clothing when moving between farms.
+- Change clothing before moving between farms

-- Reduce standing water on property.
+- Reduce standing water on your property

-- Separate biosecurity zones.
+- Separate biosecurity zones

 Disinfection